novaitdevteam/nova.docs/docs/components/novabotflow.md

 		• List section must contain at least one item

--  Request is not sent via sender. [:clipboard: NOV-421] [NOV-421]
+-  *Telegram*,*Viber*: Fixed phone number and location request not being sent through Channel Sender node [:clipboard: NOV-421] [NOV-421]
 	- Fixed sending phone number and geolocation request.

 	> Added support for requesting a number \ location using the keyboard.

 	> Visually displayed telegram support for this type of keyboard buttons.

--  NovaBotflow.
-GenesysPureCloud more than one configurations does not work. [:clipboard: NOV-414] [NOV-414]
+-  *Genesys*: Fixed Genesys Pure Cloud not working with more than one active configuration [:clipboard: NOV-414] [NOV-414]
-	- Fixed inability to write to GenesysPureCloud with more than 1 connection configuration.
+	- Fixed inability to write to GenesysPureCloud with more than one active connection configuration.
 	> Two or more configurations which use the same AWS region could overwrite each others authorization data.

 ***

 ###2022R3-5 :briefcase: Epic
 ####New Features
 - none